 Optimizing mass vaccination by targeting intermediate mobility settings

 In addition to the strong influence of migration on DHI, one may posit that communities with higher migration rates are also more likely to have cholera imported.
-In order to optimize OCV impact, there is a tension between targeting remote communities, where OCV protection is long-lasting but cholera introduction is rare, and highly mobile communities, where the opposite is expected.
+In order to optimize OCV impact, there is a tension between targeting remote communities, where herd immunity may last long due to low immigration but cholera introduction is rare, and highly mobile communities, where the opposite is expected.
 Fig 5 shows that communities with intermediate levels of connectedness may experience the largest vaccine-derived decrease in the probability of an outbreak introduced via migration.
 In the example of Fig 5, where R0=1.5 and the probability an incoming migrant is infectious is 1/N, the migration rate recorded in Bentiu in mid-2016 is near the optimal condition for maximizing the impact of a single mass vaccination campaign in the 4-6 year time horizon.
 If one is interested in shorter time horizons since vaccination, the migration rate that maximizes vaccine impact favors mobile communities, similar to the high population turnover observed in Dhaka in the study by Qadri et al.21

 Case Study: Bentiu PoC Camp

 The Bentiu PoC Camp grew from 4,291 occupants in February 2014 to a peak of 140,101 in December 2015 and then converged to approximately 100,000 in May 2016 (Fig 6A).
-Two large OCV campaigns were performed using enough vaccines to achieve coverage of 82% in July 2014 and 90% in June 2015.
-We estimate the population fraction susceptible increased to Xt=0.78 by October 16, 2016, at which time the first cholera case of the outbreak was detected (Fig 6B).
+Two large OCV campaigns were performed using enough vaccines to achieve two-dose(?) coverage of 82% in July 2014 and 90% in June 2015.[cite]
+Assuming a cholera-naïve population before vaccination, we estimate the population fraction susceptible increased to 0.78 by October 16, 2016, at which time the first cholera case of the outbreak was detected (Fig 6B).
 For example, if we assume R0=1.5, then Re on October 16, 2016 would equal 1.18, which corresponds to a sizeable 30% probability that the introduction of a single cholera case would spark an outbreak of at least 50 cases (Fig 6C).
 To assess what R0 may be plausible in this setting, we estimated the time-dependent reproductive number from the observed case data using multiple retrospective methods.
 We found that a mean Re of up to 3 was consistent with these data (Fig S4).

 The drivers of waning herd immunity in this population, from strongest to weakest, were population growth N(t), routine migration, waning VE(t), and lastly births/deaths (Table 1).
-In the counterfactual scenario lacking these drivers, we would expect the proportion susceptible on October 16, 2016 to be as low as Xt=0.46, which would render herd immunity even when R0=2.
+In the counterfactual scenario lacking these drivers, we would expect the proportion susceptible on October 16, 2016 to be as low as 0.46, which would render herd immunity even when R0=2.

 Table 1.
 Drivers of waning herd immunity in Bentiu PoC Camp